Orlando Water Quality at a Glance

 Frequently Asked Questions

 Yes, Orlando’s tap water meets all federal and state drinking water standards and is considered safe to drink.
-The water comes from the protected Floridan Aquifer a quarter-mile underground and undergoes comprehensive treatment including ozonation, filtration, and disinfection.
+The water comes from the protected Lower Floridan Aquifer and undergoes comprehensive treatment including ozonation, pH adjustment, and chlorination.
+OUC’s 2024 Water Quality Report confirms the system met all regulatory requirements.

 How do I know if my home has lead pipes?